 Spring and autumn are two festive seasons in Thanh Toan Village.
 The festivals are held annually to memorize the ancestors founding the village as well as the previous generations who maintained and amortized cultural traits and beliefs to the descendants.
 The spring and autumn festivals in Thanh Toan Bridge attracts not only the villagers but also the visitors coming to Thanh Toan Village at these times.

 The canal that Thanh Toan Bridge crosses over is the place of traditional games, including sailboat racing, water-puppet dancing, fish-catching and many other joyful activities.
 In the temple yard nearby, some folk games of Vietnam are performed, which are tug-of-war, human chess and blind man’s buff.
-Specifically, after Tet holidays, tourists can have a chance to join in the Bai Choi Festival, which is a kind of performing art with the combination of songs, plays and traditional games.
+Specifically, after Tet holiday, tourists can have a chance to join in the Bai Choi Festival, which is a kind of performing art with the combination of songs, plays and traditional games.
 Bai Choi is an exclusive heritage site in Central Vietnam that was recognized by UNESCO.

-Except for seeing the most ancient bridge in Vietnam, other activities include rowing boat along canals or riding bicycle on green village road for visiting temples, family worship houses. joining to be a farmer and experiencing farming life, especially learning how to wrap a Tet sticky rice cakes (Banh Chung & Banh Tet) or make conical hat, etc… Visitors also can go to market, play hut gambling and pounding rice singing (on festivals) as well as enjoy special cuisines.
+Except for seeing the most ancient bridge in Vietnam, other activities include rowing boat along canals or riding bicycle on green village road for visiting temples, family worship houses. joining to be a farmer and experiencing farming life, especially learning how to wrap a Tet sticky rice cakes (Banh Chung & Banh Tet) or make a conical hat, etc… Visitors also can go to market, play hut gambling and pounding rice singing (on festivals) as well as enjoy special cuisines.

 IV.
 How to Get to Thanh Toan Bridge?